 “I’m going to be talking about the history of African-American modern art,” said Rieth, an assistant professor in Liberal Arts, “especially from the 1960s Civil Rights Movement and onward.”

 His presentation will feature discussions of the works and lives of artists Kara Walker; Willie Cole; Yinka Shonibare, MBE (Most Excellent Order of the British Empire); and Kahinde Wiley.

-“Who Are You (Really)?” is one of the events that make up Pellissippi State’s arts series, The Arts at Pellissippi State.
-The series brings to the community cultural activities ranging from music and theatre to international celebrations, lectures, and the fine arts.
-This year, the series commemorates the college’s 40th anniversary.
+Rieth’s presentation is just one event in the Faculty Lecture Series.
+The lecture series is part of The Arts at Pellissippi State, which brings to the community cultural activities ranging from music and theatre to international celebrations, lectures, and the fine arts.
+This year, the arts series celebrates Pellissippi State’s 40th anniversary.

-For more information about Pellissippi State, visit www.pstcc.edu or call (865) 694-6400.
+For more information about The Arts at Pellissippi State, visit www.pstcc.edu/arts or call (865) 694-6400.
 To request accommodations for a disability, contact the executive director of Human Resources at (865) 694-6607 or firstname.lastname@example.org.